List of Star Trek: Lower Decks characters: Kayshon

-T'Lyn (voiced by Gabrielle Ruiz) is a female Vulcan, formerly of the Vulcan ship, Sh'vhal.
-While as intellectually devoted as her comrades, T'Lyn causes friction by allowing her logical reasoning to be influenced by additional thought processes like intuition and instinct, and being stubborn enough to resist criticism of that way of thinking.
-The fact that this combination often allows her to develop reasonable conclusions and effective solutions is taken as evidence of her incompatibility with the crew.
-As such, the captain transfers her to Starfleet where her personality and talents would be more tolerated and valued.
-She is assigned to the USS Cerritos where she is boisterously welcomed by Ensign D'Vana Tendi as her new training partner.
+Dr. Gabers Migleemo

+Dr. Gabers Migleemo (voiced by Paul F. Tompkins) is a Klowakhan psychologist.
+He serves Ship's Counsellor on the USS Cerritios, but his methods are considered questionable with his prediction for his cultural habit for food and cuisine analogies.
+June 2020, Newsome was asked by a fan on Twitter if comedian Paul F. Tompkins would have a guest role in the series given Newsome was a frequent guest on Tompkins' podcast Spontaneanation.
+Tompkins expressed interest in the idea, and McMahan responded to say that he was organizing to have Tompkins cast for a guest role in the series' second season.
+He ultimately appeared as Migleemo in the series.

 Les Buenamigo

-Les Buenamigo (voiced by Carlos Alazraqui) is a vice admiral and an old friend of Freeman.
+Les Buenamigo (voiced by Carlos Alazraqui) is a vice admiral and an old family friend of the Freemans.
 While initially portrayed as an ally towards her, Buenamigo is eventually revealed to have been behind Rutherford's memory loss in order to cover up his involvement in Buenamigo's illegal project to develop the fully automated Texas-class ships.
+With the ship class ready to go, the Admiral manipulated Capt.
+Freeman to put them in danger, namely by sending them to the planet Brekka knowing that it was invaded by the enemy power, The Breen, in order for his new autonomous ships to intervene.
 When his crimes are discovered, Buenamigo gives one of his ships, the Aledo, full autonomy and orders it to destroy the Cerritos to cover up his crimes.
-However, the Aledo‘s rogue AI refuses and kills Buenamigo by firing phaser blasts directly into his office.
+However, the Aledo‘s rogue AI, which is based on Lt.
+Rutherford's design, Badgey, whom Buenamigo did not know was murderously psychopathic, refuses and kills Buenamigo by firing phaser blasts directly into his office.